 A fully digitized disputation can be held

-- The public defence may be held by completely digital means should physical attendance be hindered as a result of the corona situation.
+- The public defence may be completely digital should physical presence be hindered as a result of the corona situation.

-- Technical conference solutions that may be used are Teams or Zoom.
+- Technical conference solutions to be used are Teams or Zoom (see https://www.nmbu.no/ansatt/laringssenteret/aktuelt/node/39876 for more information).

-- Digital presentations must be shared with all participants.
-This also applies to making the final and approved PDF version of the PhD thesis available.
+- Digital presentations must be shared with all physical and digital participants.
+This applies to making the final and approved PDF version of the PhD thesis available.

 - The requirement for a public defence may be met by giving access to join via the digital platform.

-- Questions from the audience – ex auditorio questions – must be facilitated, via the digital platform or by email.
+- Questions from the audience – ex auditorio questions – must be facilitated, included asking questions in online or by email.

 - Check with firstname.lastname@example.org and email@example.com to see if you need to restrict the number of attendees using the digital platform for the public defence.
 This is to reduce the risk of technical problems.

-Disputation/ public defence conducted with physical attendance on NMBU premises
+Disputation/ public defence conducted with physical participation at NMBU

 - The public is given the opportunity to participate via a digital platform (as described for all-digital disputations).

 - Distance requirements and other infection control measures must be met.
-Participants must be briefly informed about NMBU's infection control measures.
+Participants must be given brief information about NMBU's infection control measures.

-- The responsible organizer must ensure that an overview of the participants' names and contact information is available and can be handed over to the municipal chief doctor if there is a need to track and trace in the event of infection.
+- The responsible organizer must ensure that an overview of the participants' names and contact information is available and can be handed over to the municipal chief physician if there is a need for infection detection in the event of cases of infection.

 - See action card for access to office workplaces item 12 regarding the conduct of meetings.